 Mrs. Nal is a nationally well known mathematics teacher focused on contest math.
 As a math coach, Mrs. Nal taught State and National MATHCOUNTS participants, USA(J)MO qualifiers, MOSP attendees, USAJMO winners/honorable mentions.
-She was the coach of the TX MATHCOUNTS Team that placed 1st at Nationals in two consecutive years, 2017 and 2016, 3rd in 2011 and 7th in 2015.
-In 2017, 3 of her students made MATHCOUNTS Nationals Count Down (top 12 students in the country among over 200,000 participants) including the MATHCOUNTS NATIONALS champion and the runner-up.
-In 2016, all her 4 students made top 12 in the country.
+She was the coach of the TX MATHCOUNTS Team that placed 1st at Nationals in three consecutive years, 2018, 2017 and 2016, 3rd in 2011 and 7th in 2015.
+In 2018 and 2017, 2 of her students were the MATHCOUNTS NATIONALS Champion and Runner-Up.
+In 2016, all her 4 students made top 12 in the nation.

-She is currently coaching the Quail Valley GT Academy team who won 2015-2017 Texas State MATHCOUNTS.
+Mrs. Nal is currently coaching the Quail Valley GT Academy team who won 2015-2019 Texas State MATHCOUNTS.
 She is a two time recipient of the MAA’s Edyth May Sliffe Award for Excellence in Teaching and the Raytheon MathMovesU Heroes Award.

 Dr. Ming Zhang graduated from University of Science and Technology of China and obtained his Ph.D. from Rice University with background in mathematics and computer science.

 He has worked as an assistant professor at M.D.
 Anderson Cancer Center and a financial advisor at Morgan Stanley.
 With over 20 years of algorithm development and investment experience, Dr. Zhang now enjoys teaching students in mathematics, computer science, physics, chemistry, statistics and investments.